 Natasha lead the development of GSMA’s Mobile Alliance against Child Sexual Abuse Content as well as the global code of practice on mobile spam and educational toolkits for mobile operators outlining issues and good practice in the areas of mobile content services and child protection.

 Before joining the GSMA, Natasha held international roles across fixed and mobile business in blue chip and start-up environments, including Cable & Wireless.
 She has over 15 years of experience in the telecoms industry, holds an economics degree and sits on the Board of the Family Online Safety Institute (FOSI).

-Yiannis is responsible for managing and supporting a number of public policy initiatives.
-He is currently focusing on GSMA’s work on mobile privacy and has been leading the GSMA’s research programme on mobile users’ attitudes towards their privacy.
-Yiannis has been engaging with GSMA members and industry stakeholders at various public fora globally, promoting GSMA’s self-regulatory initiatives.
-He has also developed toolkits for GSMA members outlining issues and good practice in areas such as prepaid SIM card registration.
+Yiannis is responsible for managing a number of regulatory & public policy initiatives, currently focusing on GSMA’s work on mobile privacy / data protection.
+He has been leading the GSMA’s research programme on consumer privacy and developed toolkits for GSMA members outlining issues and good practice in areas such as Big Data, the ‘Internet of Things’ and prepaid SIM card registration.
+Yiannis has represented the GSMA at various public fora globally, promoting the GSMA’s self-regulatory initiatives and engaging with industry stakeholders.